raiden-network/raiden/docs/rest_api.rst

           "identifier": 42
       }

-   :jsonparameter int amount: Amount to be transferred
+   :reqjson int amount: Amount to be transferred
-   :jsonparameter int identifier: Identifier of the transfer (optional)
+   :reqjson int identifier: Identifier of the transfer (optional)

    **Example Response**: